-At Broomfield House we focus on teacher knowledge and collect evidence throughout the year to enable us to be able to assess each child against the ELGs throughout the year.
-At the start of the year we baseline the children through observations and in Kindergarten we use the online tool CEMs which generates data on answers children give to online questions.
+At the start of the kindergarten year, all children complete a baseline assessment using the online tool, CEM, which generates data on answers children give to questions.
 This is then used to help with targets and activities in planning.
-We use the Tapestry system which allows us to take observations, evaluate and plan next steps; this information in shared with the parents who are able to add home experiences through photos and videos and make comments on their child's Tapestry.
-Collectively, all this evidence is used towards the Early Years Profile for each child in the summer term of Kindergarten.
-The information in the EYFS profile is passed on to the Year One team at the end of the year to allow them to provide an easy transition into Key Stage One.
-It is also shared with the parents/carers throughout the year, via Tapestry, at our formal parent's evenings in the Autumn and Spring term, and also in our termly reports, which identify targets that we will be focussing on with each child over the following term.
+We assess each child at the end of the Kindergarten Year against the 17 Early Learning Goals (ELGs) following guidance set out in the Early Years Foundation Stage Profile Handbook.
+The information in the EYFS profile is passed on to the Year One team at the end of the year to support a smooth transition.
+It is also shared with the parents/carers throughout the year at our formal parent's evenings in the Autumn and Spring term, and also in our termly reports, which identify targets that we will be focussing on with each child over the following term.